jncraton/web-apps-cpsc2330/lectures/13-flask-form.md

 What are the benefits of using `request.args.get()` rather than directly accessing `request.args['key']`?

----

 ## Exercise

-Write a simple Flask route for `/greet` that takes a `name` from a URL parameter and returns "Hello, [name]!".
+Write a simple Flask route for `/greet` that takes a `name` from a form parameter and returns "Hello, [name]!".

 ## File Uploads